 History of communal stair lighting

-Edinburgh District Council managed and maintained the stair lighting in both council and private properties.
+The City of Edinburgh Council (CEC) managed and maintained the stair lighting in both council and private properties.
 The costs were included in the council tax and the system worked fine until time caught up with the equipment.
-EDC made the decision to stop maintaining the lights in private properties in June 2016.
+CEC made the decision to stop maintaining the lights in private properties in June 2016.
 They also converted via a government grant their properties to LED greatly cutting their maintenance and energy costs.

 So, What happens now